-100 years in prison without any reliable evidence: the result of a broken criminal justice system
+100 years innocent in prison while there is evidence of innocence: the result of a broken criminal justice system

 About Vincent Simmons

 Vincent was featured in the HBO documentary "The Farm: Life Inside Angola Prison."
 In 1977, he was convicted of two counts of attempted aggravated rape, crimes that he did not commit.
 Despite evidence of prejudice, suppression of evidence, and alibi witnesses, the Louisiana courts have continuously denied his Brady Claims, and his motions for an evidentiary hearing.
 Vincent is one of many Angola inmates who have been rushed through the system and presumed guilty because of race.

 On July 28, 1977, Vincent Simmons, a black Afrcan-American was convicted of the attempted aggravated rape of twin white girls, Karen and Sharon Sanders, and sentenced to 100 years in prison.
 He has been at Angola prison for forty-three years and counting.
 He was convicted purely on the basis of the flawed and contradictory testimony of the two alleged victims and their cousin, Keith Laborde.
 There was no physical evidence of any kind against Vincent, in fact no physical evidence that the rapes ever actually occurred.

 On May 22, Karen and Sharon Sanders gave statements to Avoyelles Parish police that they were violently raped by a black man.

 When the interviewing officer asked them if they could identify their attacker, they said they could not, since “all blacks look alike.”
 Armed with this information, the officers deduced that this sounded exactly like Vincent Simmons.

 Vincent was picked up the next day and put into a line-up.
 In this line-up, he is the only person wearing handcuffs.